 Maintain a Brand Voice

-Every brand has it own, unique voice, which relates and resonates with its customers.
+Every brand has its own, unique voice, which relates and resonates with its customers.
 It is the tone of the message that decided whether the brand gets a positive or negative engagement for its post.
 When you write for a brand, it is necessary to study the demography of its customers.
 Their age group, the kind of culture they follow, the type of service they prefer, the language they communicate it.
-A restaurant or cafe who’s diners are usually young, college educated people, the language is a bit more casual and hip, compared to that of a luxurious five-star hotel, who would like to keep it classy and professional.
+A restaurant or cafe whose diners are usually young, college educated people, the language is a bit more casual and hip, compared to that of a luxurious five-star hotel, who would like to keep it classy and professional.
 Sometimes, one even has to write in the local language, if the masses engaging with the brand speaks the native tongue more.

 Infuse pop-culture references

-Nothing works best like Nostalgia does.
+Nothing works best like nostalgia does.
 Trust us when we say this, that nostalgia can literally sell anything.
 People love it when they see that their favourite brand resonates the same kind of affinity and love towards their favourite TV show, movie or personality.
 It not only gets people talking about your brand on social media, but helps retain them and create a recall value about you.
 It is not necessary to write any long paragraphs, even a single dialogue or quote, lyrics from a song cleverly tweaked to relate to the product/brand can effectively send the message to your followers.
 Given below is the example of how Zomato relies profusely on puns and pop culture references, and is hitting it out of the park.

 Always check your grammar!

 When you write a beautiful piece of content for your brand on social media, you are giving value to your customer.
 Even a witty one liner won’t land and the reader will not relate to it if it is riddled with spelling errors and bad grammar.
 Grammatical errors also show that the brand is very unprofessional and doesn’t even bother about their online presence.
-Whatever you write, even if you’re confident enough about its correctness, it is advisable to run it through apps like Grammarly because certain words in English have multiple different meanings and wrong usage of it could give out a wrong message and even maybe offend people to an extant.
+Whatever you write, even if you’re confident enough about its correctness, it is advisable to run it through apps like Grammarly because certain words in English have multiple different meanings and wrong usage of it could give out a wrong message and even maybe offend people to an extent.